 If your traffic dropped on April 17

-If you saw that your traffic dropped around April 17, and then suddenly recover the following day…then that was probably due to the mistake Google made when they labeled a bunch of sites as parked domains that were not parked.
+If you saw that your traffic dropped around April 17 and then suddenly recovered the following day, then that was probably due to the mistake Google made when they labeled a bunch of sites as parked domains that were not parked.

-However, if your traffic didn’t recover by April 18, then either Penguin or Panda may be at fault and so you’ll need to follow those guidelines to recover.
+However, if your traffic didn’t recover by April 18, then either Penguin or Panda may be at fault, and you’ll need to follow those guidelines to recover.

 If your traffic dropped in mid-March

 Google took aim at link-blog networks that were used to drive links in unnatural ways to increase rankings.
 These networks allowed blogs to sign up and then drive links back to their sites.
 One of the biggest sites to get de-indexed was BuildMyRank.com.